 - i) Factors of location of economic activities; Physical, social, economic and cultural. - ii) Rostov's model of stages of growth.

 Unit III: Classification of industries

-- i) Classification of industries; resource based and footloose industries. - ii) Theories of industrial location Weber, Losch and Isard. - iii) Case studies of selected industries in the world with special reference to Indiai.
+- i) Classification of industries.

+- ii) Industrial location Theory of Weber.

+- iii) Case studies of selected industries in the world with special reference to Indiai.
 Iron and Steel, ii.
-Cotton and iii) Chemical iv) Energy crisis; the limits to growth.
+Cotton

 Unit IV: Modes of Transportation